 There’s also research showing calcium supplements can lead to a higher risk of kidney stones (source).

-And even with vitamin C, which is water-soluble and generally safe in high doses, it can still lead to digestive issues, iron overload, or kidney stones for some. (source)
+And even with vitamin C, which is water-soluble and generally safe in high doses, it can still lead to digestive issues, iron overload, or kidney stones for some people. (source)

 3. Supporting an Ethical Vegan Company.